banestojanovic/smalltree/README.md

 - [Tailwind CSS](https://tailwindcss.com/docs)
 - [Shadcn/ui](https://ui.shadcn.com/docs)

+Shadcn should be used for every component that is created as for example: form fields, modals, dialogs, sheets, datepickers, sonnet/toast, alerts, button, accordion etc.

+When new component is being built it should be checked if it is already available in the shadcn/ui package.
+If it is not available then it should be created using the shadcn/ui package.

 #### Help guides
 - The basic models, seeders and the code setup is already completed.
 You can freely reset the database at any point and all the data will be regenerated.
   ```php